deephaven/barrage/docs/index.md

 <div className="comment-title">

-Barrage is an extension of Apache Arrow Flight, with a particular focus on intermediary data sets that change over time.
+Barrage is an extension of Apache Arrow Flight, with a particular focus on incrementally updating data sets.

 </div>